Please see below for our safeguarding policy statement

 - A culture of listening to, and engaging in, dialogue with children - seeking children's views in ways that are appropriate to their age and understanding, and taking account of those views in individual decisions and in the establishment or development of services.

 - Appropriate whistle-blowing procedures, and a culture that enables issues about safeguarding and promoting the welfare of children to be addressed.

-- Senior leaders who understand the context of Federal Law 3 of the UAE, the guiding Law for Safeguarding and Child Protection.
+- Senior leaders who understand the context of the guiding laws for Safeguarding and Child Protection.

 Principles upon which the Safeguarding Children Policy is based